Euro zone banks to clean house ahead of ECB review

 The most straightforward way of reducing the perceived riskiness of their books would be for banks to set aside more money to cover potential future loan losses, which probably implies taking a hit to fourth-quarter earnings.

-"The earnings risk element of the AQR means it could take longer for the earnings cycles at many banks to normalize," said Harrison.
+"The earnings risk element of the AQR means it could take longer for the earnings cycles at many banks to normalise," said Harrison.

 Eurozone banks have already shrunk their balance sheets by 2.9 trillion euros ($4 trillion) since May 2012 - by renewing fewer loans, repurchase and derivatives contracts and selling non-core businesses - according to data from the ECB.